rohitduggal21/FTL_APP/README.md

 ### FTL_APP
     - Objective:
-                  (1) Populate a backend-database using django's custom management command with 2 data models.
+                  (1) Populate a backend-database using django's custom management command with 2 data models (User,Activities).
                   (2) Create an API endpoint for the generated data.
                   (2) Deploy the application on PythonAnywhere.